JoseRebel0/Web-Social-Store/README.md

 ⚠️ Possible Issues & Improvements

+📱 Responsiveness

-📱 Responsiveness: The site may have display issues on mobile devices.
+The site may have display issues on mobile devices.

+🔒 Security

-🔒 Security: Some critical pages may need additional protection.
+Some critical pages may need additional protection.

+⚡ Optimization

-⚡ Optimization: Page loading speed can be improved.
+Page loading speed can be improved.

 🏗 How to Run the Project